New York Scaffolding Laws in Construction Site Injury Cases

 OSHA Laws for New York Construction Workers

 OSHA guidelines provide contractors, property owners, and construction management companies reasonable measures to improve workplace safety.
 These steps reduce fall and gravity-related injuries when workers access closed plumbing systems, work on electrical junction boxes, lay sheetrock or drywall, or perform other dangerous elevated work.
 Fall risks can be further reduced through the use of adequately constructed scaffolding.
-Scaffolding used with OSHA approved harnesses protects people walking below active job sites from falling objects when correctly used.
+According to our NYC scaffolding construction accident lawyer, scaffolding used with OSHA approved harnesses protects people walking below active job sites from falling objects when correctly used.
 Evidence aside, contractors and property owners regularly fail to abide by state law and sound practices, and New Yorkers suffer injuries as a consequence.

 Unsafe scaffolding is one of the ten most frequently cited OSHA violations in the United States.
 The other fall-related OSHA violations that lead the list include failure to use or issue adequate fall protection, use of unsafe ladders, and the absence of industry-standard fall protection training.
 When job site accidents and fall injuries occur, the results are often tragic.
 Lifelong injuries can disrupt career plans, lead to chronic pain, and significant medical bills.